pohlm01/master-thesis/3_mtc.typ

 The following sections elaborate on the responsibilities and objectives of the components involved.

 == Certification Authority
-A @ca is defined by the following parameters that are publically known and cannot change.
+A @ca is defined by the following parameters that are publicly known and cannot change.
 In particular, the Transparency Service trusts certain @ca:pl and uses these parameters to validate the signed validity windows it receives from the @ca:pl.
 - `hash`: The hash function used to build the Merkle Tree.
 Currently, only #gls("sha")-256 is supported.
 - `issuer_id`: A @tai as defined in @rfc_tai.
 That is a relative @oid under the prefix `1.3.6.1.4.1`.
 Organizations append their @pen registered at the @iana.
 - `public_key`: The public key is used by the Transparency Services to validate the signed validity window.